talarsen/talarsen/README.md

 ## About
 * Full-stack developer PERN(PostgreSQL, Express, React, Node)
 * Pronouns are she/her.
-* * I hold Bachelor of Science degrees in Parks and Natural Resources and Information Technology.
+* Bachelor of Science degrees in Parks and Natural Resources and Information Technology.
 * Prior to my time at [Techtonica](https://techtonica.org/), I was a middle school teacher who taught multiple subjects including STEM(science, technology, engineering and mathematics) classes.
-* Trasferrable skills are:
+* Trasferrable soft skills are:
     - communication
     - collaboration
     - presenting to diverse audiences
+    - adaptability/agility
-    - adaptability
+    - problem-solving

 * I am drawn to software engineering because it requires continual learning, collaboration and there are many opportunities to give back to society.